pkrumins/dnode/README.markdown

 Bidirectional Browser Example
 -----------------------------

-The dnode-client.js file in this distribution exposes the same DNode client interface to browser-based javascript using socket.io.
-This example provides a DNode service
+The files in web/ expose the same DNode connect interface to browser-based javascript over socket.io.

 You'll need to symlink [socket.io.js](http://github.com/LearnBoost/Socket.IO) into the web/ directory of this distribution.